U.S. World Business Lifestyle

 Targeted Advertising and Marketing Communications

-We do not sell your personal information for monetary consideration.
-However, we may share certain categories of personal information with third-party analytics and advertising partners for cross-context behavioral advertising, which may be considered a ‘sale’ or ‘sharing’ under applicable U.S. state laws.
-You may opt out of such sharing.
-See “Your Rights and Choices” for more information.
+We do not sell personal information for monetary consideration.
+However, we may disclose or make available certain categories of personal information (such as internet activity information or identifiers) to analytics and advertising partners for cross-context behavioral advertising.
+Under certain U.S. state privacy laws, this activity may be considered a “sale” or “sharing” of personal information.

 Disclosure of Your Information

-1. To Service Providers and Vendors - We may disclose your personal information to contractors, service providers, and other third parties who support our operations and perform functions on our behalf (such as hosting providers, analytics vendors, subscription billing processors, advertising networks, and customer service providers).
+1. To Service Providers and Vendors - We may disclose your personal information to contractors, service providers, and other third parties who support our operations and perform functions on our behalf (such as hosting providers, analytics vendors, subscription billing processors, advertising technology providers, and customer service providers).
 These parties are contractually bound to keep your information secure and use it only for the purposes for which it was disclosed.

-5. To Comply with Legal Requirements - We may disclose your information to comply with any court order, law, or legal process, including responding to lawful requests by public authorities, such as to meet national security or law enforcement requirements.
+5. To Comply with Legal Requirements - We may disclose your information to comply with any court order, law, regulation, or legal process, including responding to lawful requests by public authorities, such as to meet national security or law enforcement requirements.

 6. To Enforce Our Rights - We may disclose your personal information to enforce or apply our Terms of Use, Terms of Sale, or other agreements, including for billing and collection purposes.

-8. With Your Consent or As Otherwise Disclosed - We may disclose your information for any other purpose that we disclose at the time you provide the information or with your consent.
+8. With Your Consent or As Otherwise Disclosed - We may disclose your information for any other purpose that we disclose at the time you provide the information or with your explicit consent.

 Personal Information Disclosure Summary (Last 12 Months)